 To view the settings of the MPEG profile, press the "View content…" button.

 Select "MXF AS-03 (MXF)" from the drop-down list and press the "Setup" button to configure it.
 The following dialog box appears:

 Here you can define the MXF, video, and audio settings that will be used for the MXF AS-03 exporting.

 The "MXF" configuration group comprises the advanced MXF parameters:

 Partition Size – the size of the MXF partition.
-To define this paramater, drag the corresponding slider or enter the value from 50 to 1800 via the keyboard.
+To define this parameter, drag the corresponding slider or enter the value from 50 to 1800 via the keyboard.

-KAG Size – the value of the partitions alignment in the MXF file.
-This field is grayed out by default and cannot be changed by user.
+KAG Size – the value of the partition alignment in the MXF file.
+This field is grayed out by default and cannot be changed by the user.